statnett/k3a-ldap-authenticator/README.md

   that uses a directory (LDAP/Active Directory) to verify a username and a plain-text password.
 * A [Kafka StandardAuthorizer](src/main/java/io/statnett/k3a/authz/ldap/LdapGroupStandardAuthorizer.java)
-  that know about principals of type `Group`, and check them against LDAP/Active Directory group membership.
+  that knows about principals of type `Group`, and check them against LDAP/Active Directory group membership.

 If you do not care about group membership, you only need to set up the